 The Final Stretch on McAlester Mountain

 The east peak looked deceptively taller from below until I neared it.
 I tried bypassing it initially, but climbing over the high point was much more manageable.
-But of course, the actual summit sat on the west end of the ridgeline.
+But of course, the actual high point sat on the west end of the ridgeline.

-The closer I was to the top, the easier (yet exposed) it was to traverse the crest.
-But en route was a few small notches, where it was safer to stay right below the ridgeline.
+The closer I neared the top, the more manageable (yet exposed) it was to traverse the crest.
+But en route were a few small notches where staying right below the ridgeline was safer.
 Soon, I reached the top half an hour before sunset, eek!

 See more trip photos here.